argonne-lcf/user-guides/docs/ai-testbed/graphcore/example-programs.md

 The scripts to train a GPT-2 pytorch model on the POD16 are located at [https://github.com/graphcore/examples/tree/master/nlp/gpt2/pytorch](https://github.com/graphcore/examples/tree/master/nlp/gpt2/pytorch)

-In order to run the GPT-2 Pytorch model, create a new popTorch virtual environment **poptorch31_gpt2** as described in the [virtual environment section](./virtual-environments.md#poptorch-environment-setup).
+In order to run the GPT-2 Pytorch model, create a new popTorch virtual environment **poptorch31_gpt2** as described in the [virtual environment section](./virtual-environments.md#poptorch-environment-setup) and activate it.

 ```console
 source ~/venvs/graphcore/poptorch31_gpt2/bin/activate